klahrich/chiefhustler/content/posts/why-write.md

 Why do I write, and why do I publish on this lame page that nobody knows about?

-Let me try to explain.
+Let's see if I can explain.
 I'm hoping that writing this piece will help me understand why I write in general.

 I think the answer is: **ego**.